One.Tel: The end: 2001

 In January 2001, Jodee met with Kerry Packer who told him, "You ran out of money with Imagineering, and you're going to do it again".
 A Macquarie Bank report stated that the company was worth $3.5 billion, and the share price doubled within days.
 Merrill Lynch predicted that the company would run out of money by April.

 In February, director Rodney Adler sold five million shares for $2.5 million.

-During April and May the company's problems became increasingly apparent.
+During April and May, the company's problems became increasingly apparent.
 In a final attempt to give the company a chance to survive, News Corp and PBL agreed to subscribe to a rights issue at 5 cents per share to supply another $132 million in much needed cash.
 News Corp and PBL reneged upon the agreement later in May when further evidence of One.Tel's financial problems emerged.

-The directors appointed Ferrier Hodgson as administrator on 29 May 2001.
+The directors appointed Ferrier Hodgson as administrator on 29 May, 2001.
 The administrator's report states that the company was insolvent by March 2001.
-The administrator began laying off the 1,400 employees of One.Tel from 8 June 2001.
+The administrator began laying off the 1,400 employees of One.Tel on 8 June, 2001.

 Litigation

-On 14 October 2005 the Sydney Morning Herald reported that the personal diaries of James Packer would be made available to the Australian Securities & Investments Commission (ASIC) to assist in its case against Jodee Rich.
+On 14 October, 2005, the Sydney Morning Herald reported that the personal diaries of James Packer would be made available to the Australian Securities & Investments Commission (ASIC) to assist in its case against Jodee Rich.
 The Supreme Court of New South Wales ruled that the diaries should be made available to ASIC but warned that the material should not be used "in a manner that simply raises prurient or titillatory interest that is not directly relevant to the case".
-ASIC is reportedly seeking compensation of $92 million from Jodee Rich and the former One.Tel finance director, Mark Silbermann on the basis that they did not exercise their powers with respect to the company with due care and diligence.
+ASIC was reportedly seeking compensation of $92 million from Jodee Rich and the former One.Tel finance director Mark Silbermann on the basis that they did not exercise their powers with respect to the company with due care and diligence.

-On 18 November 2009 Justice Austin dismissed ASIC's civil proceedings against One.Tel's Jodee Rich and the company's Finance Director, Mark Silbermann.

-Following a four-year trial lasting 232 hearing days Justice Austin found that ASIC had failed to prove its case against the defendant directors.
+On 18 November, 2009, Justice Austin dismissed ASIC's civil proceedings against Rich and Silbermann.
+Following a four-year trial, lasting 232 hearing days, Justice Austin found that ASIC had failed to prove its case against the defendant directors.
 The evidence presented by ASIC did not establish on the balance of probabilities that the defendants had failed to disclose or withhold financial information from One.Tel's board regarding the company's true financial position.

-In the decision Justice Austin was critical of the way that ASIC managed the case.
+In the decision, Justice Austin was critical of the way that ASIC managed the case.
 In particular: